cool audio stuff and recorded music last updated 21 December 2016, prior 26 January 2009

 I use the Edgar Monolith bass horn.
 I built a stereo pair with JBL 2220J drivers; their Qes=0.18 is ideal for horn applications, it allows for a higher frequency range.
 I sand loaded the side panels and mass loaded the top panels with marble slabs.
+I individually custom-tuned the back chamber volumes using measurements.
+I added concrete reflectors to the floor under the cabinet, which forms the mouth.

-Edgar claims it is the best 1/8 size bass horn he has designed.
+Edgar claims that it is the best 1/8 size bass horn he has designed.
 However, do not use it with wooden floors: the down-firing exit will play bass through the floor and out of the room!
 My floor is concrete and I get solid output to 40Hz as per the horn design, then rapid rolloff.
 However I have equalised the output flat to 20Hz.
 I also use angled concrete slabs as reflectors into the room, to prevent back-reflections from the floor up into the horn.

 I thought I would need a subwoofer to complement the bass horns for deepest bass 20-40Hz but I was completely wrong.
 A big feature of Edgar bass horns is that they are uncompromised: they are not truncated (cut short to save space, a very common practice in commercial bass horns, also in diy project designs if truth be told), so the flare is full theoretical length and the mouth is full theoretical area for a 40Hz 1/8th space corner horn.
 Combined with a proper tuned back chamber volume individually calibrated for each drive unit in service, and this horn maintains low distortion, low cone excursion, and full efficiency at the 40Hz cutoff frequency!
 Efficiency is 105dB per watt and the drivers are rated 200W RMS or 600W peak.
 That equates to 128dB continuous RMS per channel at 40Hz; try that with your typical interior home subwoofer and see what happens.
 The Shiva subwoofer I built, tuned for 16-50Hz and 110dB output at 20Hz, is clearly superfluous, so I am now looking for a new application for it around the home.